 Indian Army Chief to give assessment of LAC tensions to political leadership at high level meet

-New Delhi, June 25: General M M Naravane will brief the top leadership on the situation at the Line of Actual Control amidst the tension with China.
+New Delhi, June 25: General M M Naravane will brief the top leadership on the situation at the Line of Actual Control (LAC) amidst the tension with China.

 The Indian Army Chief returned after a two day trip to east Ladakh theatre.
 He took stock of the situation and also met with the soldiers who were injured in the Galwan Valley clash on June 15.